What you need to know about the Great American Eclipse of 2017

 If you miss it, the next one is only 7 years away

 The Great North American Eclipse will take place on April 8, 2024 and will cross diagonally from Mexico to the U.S. and to the maritime provinces of Canada.
-(Photo: Michael Zeiler/www.greatamericaneclipse.com)
+(Image: Michael Zeiler/www.greatamericaneclipse.com)

 Should the world conspire against you on Aug.
 21, your next opportunity to view a total solar eclipse in North America will mercifully arrive only seven years later.
 On April 8, 2024, the Great North American Eclipse will track from Mexico over major U.S. cities like Austin, Dallas, Indianapolis, Cleveland, Buffalo, and into Canada.
 The average duration of totality within the umbra is expected to last just over four minutes.

-Note: Editor's note: This story has been updated since it was originally published in April 2017.